 - Home Price: $439,620 median purchase price; $1,195 median monthly rent

-- Crime Rate: Safer than 46% of Texas cities
+- Crime Rate: Safer than 80% of Austin neighborhoods

-Want to live in an area with an easy commute into Downtown Austin?
-Old West Austin is the place for you!
-Less than ten minutes away from the city center, this Austin neighborhood is an ideal spot for singles and young professionals who want the convenience of an urban area mixed with the spacious properties of a suburban area.
-You can find everything from modern townhomes and condos to historic homes and modest single-family ranches here.
-Residents also have access to plenty of green space with local parks like Bailey Neighborhood Park, Hartford Park, Pease District Park, and the Shoal Creek Greenbelt.
+Looking to live in an area with an easy commute into Downtown Austin?
+Consider living in the ATX neighborhood of Old West Austin!
+Less than ten minutes away from city center and job opportunities at places like Ascension Seton Medical Center Austin, this Austin neighborhood is an ideal spot for singles and young professionals who want the convenience of an urban area mixed with the spacious properties of a suburban area.
+You can find everything from modern townhomes and condos to historical homes and modest single-family ranches here.
+Residents also have access to plenty of green space with local parks like Bailey Neighborhood Park, Pease District Park, and the Shoal Creek Greenbelt.